"L-A It’s Happening Here"

 - Creating “It’s Happening Here” web site with arts listing, community events, development project updates, community info, press releases, news clippings, etc.

-- Ongoing co-branding opportunities with Lewiston MAINEiacs
+- Co-branding opportunities with Lewiston MAINEiacs